 - Abdominal pain (this can range from mild to very severe)

-Chronic pancreatitis is diagnosed based upon the presence of two major symptoms:
+Chronic alcoholic pancreatitis is diagnosed based upon the presence of two major symptoms:

 - Persistent abdominal pain